Vladislav Davidzon: Journalist

-Davidzon has resided in Paris since leaving Odessa, serving as the correspondent for Tablet Magazine.
+Davidzon has resided in Paris since leaving Odesa, serving as the correspondent for Tablet Magazine.
 Davidzon writes as a freelancer on issues that concern European politics and cultural affairs and their intersection with Jewish culture.
-In 2020, Davidzon was approached by Ukrainian operatives connected to the campaign of President Donald Trump, with offers to propagate news relating to Hunter Biden's laptop.
+In 2020, Davidzon was approached by Ukrainian operatives connected to the campaign of President Donald Trump, with offers by Russian agent Andri Telezhenko to propagate news relating to Hunter Biden's laptop.

 According to CNN "Davidzon said he did not act on the offer, letting it go “as elegantly as possible.”
 But - he shared what he knew with US authorities".
+Telezhenko was sanctioned by the United States Treasury as a Russian agent in 2021 based on partly on this information.

-In 2021, Davidzon collaborated with Bernard Henri-Levy to publish an anthology of writings relating to Ukrainian-Jewish affairs.
+The experience left him critical of Ukrainian involvement in American elections.